 The perks keep coming at the hotel.
-For example, American Express Platinum charge card holders receive room upgrades (depending on room availability) and a special amenity, such as free breakfast, a spa credit, or complimentary food and beverages at participating hotels and resorts worldwide, according to Kimberly Litt, a spokeswoman for American Express.
+For example, American Express Platinum charge cardholders receive room upgrades (depending on room availability) and special amenity, such as free breakfast, a spa credit, or complimentary food and beverages at participating hotels and resorts worldwide, according to Kimberly Litt, a spokeswoman for American Express.

 Those carrying a Ritz-Carlton Rewards credit card from Chase can expect similar high-end benefits.
-Additionally, cardholders get three Ritz-Carlton Club upgrades each year, says Chase spokesman Rob Tacey.
+Additionally, cardholders get 3 Ritz-Carlton Club upgrades each year.

 A signature of the Ritz-Carlton experience, club services include living-room-type lounges that offer a hot breakfast buffet, lunchtime sandwiches and salads, afternoon tea with scones and small bites, pre-dinner cocktails and hors d'oeuvres, and late-evening cordials and chocolates.